ClinkY99/VSoundCheckr/README.md

 - See roadmap for upcoming and planned features

 ## Roadmap
-Please note: this project is still under active development, but takes lower priotity than my studies at university.
+Please note: this project is still under active development, but takes lower priority than my studies at university.
 Development might be slow throughout the year.

 Upcoming and planned features:
 - GUI (currently SoundCheckr is a console based application, I am aiming to develop a custom UI for easier use)